 EXAMPLE 4 A human being.

-NOTE All the examples above can act as sampling devices (i.e. be Samplers).
+NOTE All the examples above can act as sampling devices (i.e., be Samplers).
 However, sometimes the distinction between the Sampler and the sensor is not evident, as they are packaged as a unit.
 A Sampler need not be a physical device.

 Association sampling